spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/advanced-topics/migrate-vm-kubevirt.md

 ## Prerequisites

-- A Healthy VMO cluster.
+- A healthy VMO cluster.
 Refer to the [Create a VMO Profile](../../create-vmo-profile.md) for further guidance.

   - The VMO cluster must have access to VMware and the VM you want to migrate.